winkelement/ocrstream/README.md

 # ocrstream

-A plugin that provides both image2text conversion with tesseract-ocr and persisting of the ocr output to the database.
+Resourcespace plugin that provides both image2text conversion with tesseract-ocr and persisting of the ocr output to the database.